nosarthur/qc101/qm-nutshell.rst

    Solar spectrum.
 The absorption lines are denoted by arrows.

-Interestingly, the overall shape of this spetrum reveals the temperature of the Sun.
+Interestingly, the overall shape of this spectrum reveals the temperature of the Sun.
 There is a formula relating the light intensity to the light frequency and the temperature of the object, proposed by :wiki:`Max Plank` in 1900 and known as :wiki:`Plank's law`.
 It can also be used to estimate the temperature of a light bulb, or human body.